-- A. As required by statute, an individual must be allowed to access BWC data about him/ herself as a subject of the recording, however access is not required under the following conditions: - The data is collected or created as part of an active investigation. - The data is restricted by law from disclosure to the person seeking access, such as portions that would reveal identities protected by Minnesota Statutes section 13.82, subdivision 17. - B. Unless the data is part of an active investigation, an individual data subject may request said video and must be provided with a copy of the recording redacted as follows: - Data on other individuals in the recording who do not consent to the release must be redacted. - The identities and activities of an on-duty peace officer engaged in an investigation or response to an emergency, incident or request for service may not be redacted unless the officer's identity is subject to protection under section 13.82, subdivision 17, clause (a) (when access to the data would reveal the identity of an undercover law enforcement officer). - If a subject of the data submits a written request to retain the recording, the data must be retained for the period of time requested, up to an additional 180 days beyond the applicable retention period. - VMU Sergeant will ensure the request is documented in Gov QA, adjust the category retention period and notify the subject of the new expiration date.
+- A. As required by statute, an individual must be allowed to access BWC data about him/ herself as a subject of the recording, however access is not required under the following conditions: - 1) The data is collected or created as part of an active investigation. - 2) The data is restricted by law from disclosure to the person seeking access, such as portions that would reveal identities protected by Minnesota Statute 13.82, subdivision 17. - B. Unless the data is part of an active investigation, an individual data subject may request said video and must be provided with a copy of the recording redacted as follows: - 1) Data on other individuals in the recording who do not consent to the release must be redacted. - 2) The identities and activities of an on-duty peace officer engaged in an investigation or response to an emergency, incident or request for service may not be redacted unless the officer's identity is subject to protection under Minnesota Statute 13.82, subdivision 17 (a) "when access to the data would reveal the identity of an undercover law enforcement officer." - 3) If a subject of the data submits a written request to retain the recording, the data must be retained for the period of time requested, up to an additional 180 days beyond the applicable retention period. - 4) VMU Sergeant will ensure the request is documented in Gov QA and adjust the category retention period.
 VMU Sergeant shall notify the requester that the recording will be destroyed when the requested time elapses (180 days) unless a new request is made.

-SECTION 20.
+SECTION 21.
 WHEN BWC DATA MAY BE WATCHED OR REVIEWED

 - A. Officers are authorized to access public and non-public (confidential or private) BWC data for legitimate law enforcement purposes, including but not limited to report writing.
 Nothing in this policy restricts an officer from reviewing data for law enforcement purposes, including for preparing to give a statement, preparing for court testimony or to respond to allegations of substandard performance or misconduct, excepting department policy under General Order 235.20 Administrative Lockdown. - B. BWC data may not be accessed or reviewed for the purpose of surveillance.

-Permitted use of BWC Data includes: - 1) Case investigation.
+Permitted use of BWC data includes:

+1) Case Investigation

-An investigator assigned to a related criminal investigation may review BWC Data relevant to the investigation.
+An investigator assigned to a related criminal investigation may review BWC data relevant to the investigation.

-2) Incident debrief and performance review.
+2) Incident Debrief and Performance Review